valory-xyz/autonolas-tokenomics-solana/README.md

 - Anchor version: `anchor-cli 0.29.0`.

 ## Development
-Install the dependencies
+Install the dependencies:
 ```
 yarn
 ```

-Build the code with
+Build the code with:
 ```
 anchor build
 ```